Author: Yates, Frances Amelia

 Finally, in the third part of the book, which is quite short, Yates equates Christian Cabala with Rosicrucianism and gives a brief overview of how John Milton and his brand of Puritanism may have been influenced by Agrippa.

 My main criticism with the book is that the first part is not as clearly explained as the second and the third is so brief that the topics she covers are little more than random thoughts (which, of course, she does justice to in other works).
 Perhaps this is because John Dee is one of her favorite subjects to talk about, while everyone else gets a muddled overview.
-My other gripe with the book is that there are several places where she seems to write as if she’s thinking out loud rather than arguing a cohesive framework.
+My other criticism with the book is that there are several places where she seems to write as if she’s thinking out loud rather than arguing a cohesive framework.

 Regardless, the overall product provides a great overview of Elizabethan Occult Philosophy as it was coming to light back in the late 1970s.
 Her book is fundamental to occult philosophy studies and does a great job of packing a lot of information into a 250 pg book.
 I highly recommend it for anyone interested in understanding the history behind Christian Cabala or looking for an alternative view to the modern wicked reputations of Agrippa and Dee.